benbucksch/autoconfig-spec/draft-autoconfig-1.md

 ## CAPABILITIES

 In the wild deployments from actual ISPs show that protocol-specific commands to find available authentication methods, e.g. IMAP `CAPABILITIES` or POP3 `CAPA`, are not reliable.
 Many email servers advertize authentication methods that do not work.

+Some IMAP servers are default configured to list all SASL authentication methods that have corresponding libraries installed on the system, independent on whether they are actually configured to work.
+The client receives a long list of authentication methods, and many of them do not work.
+Additionally, the server response may be only "authentication failed" and may not indicate whether the method failed due to lack of configuration, or because the password was wrong.
+Because some authentication servers lock the account after 3 failed login attempts, and it may also fail due to unrelated reasons (e.g. username form, wrong password, etc.), the client cannot blindly issue countless login attempts.
+Locking the account must be avoided.
+So, simply attempting all methods and seeing which one works is not an option for the email client.

-For example, some email servers advertize Kerberos / GSSAPI, but when trying to use it, the method fails, and also runs into a long 2 minute timeout in some cases.
+Additionally, some email servers advertize Kerberos / GSSAPI, but when trying to use it, the method fails, and also runs into a long 2 minute timeout in some cases.
 End users consider that to be a broken app.

 Additionally, such commands are protocol specific and have to be implemented in multiple different ways.

-Finally, some protocols do not support capabilties commands that include authentication methods.
+Finally, some non-mail protocols may not support capabilties commands that include authentication methods.

 # Security Considerations